European Mollusks

 ...

 This is largely followed in the newer literature, but unfortunately not always.
-Even more frequently, in older literature, the method of counting along the suture line is used, resulting in a value that is half a turn larger, which can be a problem when fractions of turns are decisive.
+Even more frequently, in older literature, the method of counting along the suture line is used, resulting in half a whorl more, which can be a problem when fractions of whorls are decisive.

 In the case of freshwater and terrestrial gastropods, the initial classification is also based on morphological criteria, which in the case of freshwater gastropods also largely correlates with the families.
 Terrestrial gastropods comprise too many families to be included in one plate, thus the determination starst with a coarse morphological differentiation: